 An intake of 1 portion, 2 to 3 times a week is recommended by the American Heart Association.
 This can be of any fish available in the market including salmon, tuna, trout, mackerel, and cod.
 Most importantly, fish is easy to cook.
 It can be baked, steamed, grilled, and added to a curry, salad, or even some pasta.

 Nuts and seeds contain high quantities of poly- and monounsaturated fats, minerals, and phytosterols.
 How are these helpful?
 Unsaturated fats lower LDL cholesterol levels, minerals lower blood pressure, and phytosterols compete with cholesterol for absorption in the digestive system.

-These are some of your richest sources of potassium, fibre, and vitamins A, C, and K. Not only are they available year-around, they also come in a wide range of varieties (e.g. spinach, kale, arugula, amaranth greens, romaine and leafy lettuce).
+These are some of your richest sources of potassium, fiber, and vitamins A, C, and K. Not only are they available year-round, they also come in a wide range of varieties (e.g. spinach, kale, arugula, amaranth greens, romaine, and leafy lettuce).
 The potassium in these vegetables helps kidneys remove sodium from the body to lower blood pressure; cohort studies have time and again shown an inverse link between potassium consumption and the risk of stroke.
-The fibre reduces absorption of cholesterol in the gut while vitamins work in synergy to remove oxidising agents and therefore preventing LDL oxidation, a major risk factor of heart disease.
+The fiber reduces the absorption of cholesterol in the gut while vitamins work in synergy to remove oxidizing agents and therefore preventing LDL oxidation, a major risk factor of heart disease.
 At least one type of these vegetables should be consumed at mealtimes.
-This can be as a salad, soup, sabzi or curry.
+This can be as a salad, soup, sabzi, or curry.